SSDeb-RR/Interactive-Quiz-Platform/README.md

-# 🎯 Personalized Data Science Quiz Generator (AI Agent)
+# 🎯 Interactive Data Science Quiz Platform

 An **AI-powered interactive quiz platform** for Data Science enthusiasts that dynamically generates quizzes based on your **chosen topic** and **skill level**.
 Built using a pre-tagged **JSON dataset**, fine-tuned LLMs (DeepSeek-v1 7B via Ollama), and an intuitive **Streamlit** front-end.
 Includes **personalized feedback generation** using LLM reasoning for every quiz session.